duckietown-ethz/proj-goto-n/README.md

 ```

-Finally, we need to start indefinite navigation.
+Indefinite navigation needs to running.
 The version of indefinite navigation used in this demo is without the random random_april_tags_turn_node.
 Hence, one needs to edit the current version to disable this node from the pipeline.
 A way of doing that easily will be to first go into the container of **dt-core**:

 ```
 $ docker -H DUCKIEBOT_NAME.local run -it --name goton-dt-core -v /data:/data --privileged --net host duckietown/dt-core:daffy /bin/bash